 If you’re a regular consumer, a business laptop will definitely have plenty of power for your everyday internet needs, but you may not need all of the features it offers and could be equally satisfied with a cheaper model.
 On the other hand, a model with greater power is almost guaranteed to have a longer lifetime.

 We would not advise purchasing a business laptop if you’re a creative professional or regular video gamer.
 These laptops don’t have the graphics power for such endeavors, and you’d need to look for more specialty models in order to better suit your needs.

 Getting down to business doesn’t just happen in an office or at your desk at home, which means portability is key to a great business laptop.

 You’re going to want to look for smaller, 13” screens paired with light frames that aren’t going to give you back pain when you bring them with you from place to place.

-As both a student and a business professional, you can't expect an electrical outlet everywhere you go, and besides, you don't want to worry about hunting one down when you have much more productive things to be doing.
+As both an MBA student and a business professional, you can’t expect an electrical outlet everywhere you go, and besides, you don’t want to worry about hunting one down when you have much more productive things to be doing.

 Make sure to get a laptop with battery life that will last all day so that you’re never desperately seeing if your laptop can be connected to both the power cord and the projector’s HDMI adapter at your important presentation.

 As a business student, you need performance, but in a different dimension than many other types of individuals.

 While integrated graphics might be unworkable to a creative professional, they’re more than enough when you’re running QuickBooks or PowerPoint.